tamzi/bungeni-portal/bungeni_custom/trunk/workflows/README.txt

-Custom Definitions of the Workflows of Parlaimentary Documents
+Custom Definitions of the Workflows of Parliamentary Documents
 ==============================================================

 This file reference information and guidelines about how to define/localize the